• Skip to primary navigation

 • Fresh Mango - a summer favourite, but make sure you choose ripe, juicy mangos.
 We have tips in the FAQ section below 😉.
 You can also try melons or papaya – their textures may not be as velvety, and their flavours are a bit different, but they still work.

-• Ripe Avocados - added for its healthy fats, which make you feel fuller for longer; you can swap for some cooked edamame if you prefer.
+• Ripe Avocados - added for their healthy fats, which make you feel fuller for longer; you can swap for some cooked edamame if you prefer.

 • Red Capsicum/bell pepper - added for a pop of colour and its sweet flavour, yellow or orange peppers are also great here, or you can try some red onion instead.

 • Rocket/Arugula - used to bulk up the salad and for some peppery flavour.
-Swap for some shredded lettuce, a mesclun mix or baby spinach leaves.
+Swap for some shredded lettuce, a mesclun/ spring mix or baby spinach leaves.

 • The Dressing - we have kept it simple and tossed this salad with a simple lime vinaigrette.
 If you prefer something a bit creamier, then add some luscious coconut yoghurt.

-Creamy Dressing - Instead of the avocado oil and lime juice, just add ¼ cup of your favourite coconut yoghurt with 2 tablespoons of lime juice, 1 tablespoon of avocado oil, season with some salt and whisk together in a small bowl.
+• For A Creamy Dressing - For A Creamy Dressing Instead of the avocado oil and lime juice, just add ¼ cup of your favourite coconut yoghurt with 2 tablespoons of lime juice, 1 tablespoon of avocado oil, season with some salt and whisk together in a small bowl.

 Wash your mango on the outside, even though you will be peeling it, this prevents dirt, pesticides and bacteria from getting into the fruit.